 Never Again.
-How to Beat Professional Burnout: a Guide
+How to Beat Professional Burnout

 Professional burnout comes from mental stress triggered by excessive pressure from work.
 You can experience a gradual numbing of emotions and a noticeable drop in enthusiasm for your job.
 This condition leads to a profound disappointment, where the goals and dreams that once seemed important become meaningless.
 Ultimately, this can result in the sense of powerlessness and deep sadness and even lead to depression.
 You can read more about the nature of burnout and ways to avoid it in our article here.